wallarm/product-documentation/docs/latest/waf-installation/kubernetes/sidecar-proxy/customization.md

 ### Using custom NGINX configuration

-You can provide additional configuration into NGINX configuration of the Wallarm sidecar proxy via the per-pod's basis **snippets** and **includes**.
+You can provide additional configuration into NGINX configuration of the Wallarm sidecar proxy via a per-pod's basis **snippets** and **includes**.

 #### Snippet

-Snippets is a conevnient way to add one-line changes to the NGINX configuration.
-For more complex changes, includes is a recommended option.
+Snippets is a convenient way to add one-line changes to the NGINX configuration.
+For more complex changes, [includes](#include) is a recommended option.

-To specify custom settings via anippets, use the following per-pod's annotations:
+To specify custom settings via snippets, use the following per-pod's annotations:

 | NGINX config section | Annotation                                  |
 |----------------------|---------------------------------------------|